costajob/app-servers/README.md

 GO is a pretty fast language (and is getting faster) and allows using all of the cores with no particular configuration.
 The results delivered by GO is consistent, with a standard deviation always under control.
-Indeed GO is the fastest language of the pack, but strangely enough i've recorder its best lap by using only 2 VCPUs instead of 3 VCPUs (> 130000 requests/sec).
+Indeed GO is the fastest language of the pack, but strangely enough i've recorded its best lap by using only 2 VCPUs instead of 3 (> 130000 requests/sec).

 ### Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).